robfuncken/mendix-NativePinInput/README.md

 - Supports validation feedback on the attribute
 - On change action
 - On input complete action
-- Widget styling responds to dark mode setting
+- Widget styling responds to dark mode setting of the device, can also be fixed on dark/normal mode
+- Two basic layouts: circle buttons and a more compact numeric keyboard layout
+- Styling can easily be overruled.

 ## Usage
 - Your entity needs to have a string attribute for the PIN value.
 Integer does not work because leading zero's would be lost.